 Applicable to both road closures: The road closure will take place during working hours only Monday - Friday 8am – 4:30pm.

 View the latest National Trust press release on ash dieback here: Ash dieback press release National Trust (PDF / 0.1MB) download

 How can you help our woodlands?

 Our Peak District Appeal is one that is close to our hearts and the people that live in and visit the Peak District.
 We are very fortunate to have access to such beautiful and dynamic landscapes like the Peak District and in 2019 we have taken a closer look into the people that fought for that access with the People’s Landscapes Project.
 We are humbled by the great efforts and sacrifices that people undertook, so that they could enjoy fresh air and walk freely through the countryside, we must now honor their past efforts by remembering that we are all responsible in looking after the places that we love.
 In order to best prepare our woodlands to face the challenges of climate change and diseases like ash dieback, we rely on the support of the people that are passionate about visiting the Peak District to help us look after these special places.

-As a charity, we rely on the generosity of supporters to look after the outdoor spaces in our care.
 Not only do our supporters help to conserve beautiful landscapes and protect precious plants and wildlife but they also ensure that future generations have places they can find freedom from everyday life, reconnect with the natural world and make memories to treasure.
 Your donation will go towards projects like tackling ash dieback and other vital conservation work in the great outdoors of the Peak District.
 With your support, we can continue to protect the irreplaceable, forever, for everyone.